OWF/owf2013/pages/en/practical-information/index.md

 This year, the Open World Forum will be held at the Beffroi, in Montrouge

-The Beffroi is a congress center of 10 000 sqaure meters, with a plenaty hall of 732 seats, a second, smaller amphitheater of 236 seats, a multi-use space of 1000 square meters which can be used for exhibitions and 9 other small rooms.
+The Beffroi is a congress center of 10 000 square meters, with a plenary hall of 732 seats, a second, smaller amphitheater of 236 seats, a multi-use space of 1000 square meters which can be used for exhibitions and 9 other small rooms.

-A terrace of 700 sqaure meters on the roof of the building allows us to hold the netxorking cocktail in a unique setting.
+A terrace of 700 square meters on the roof of the building allows us to hold the networking cocktail in a unique setting.

 Centre culturel Le Beffroi
 2 Place Emile Cresp,